Success Stories

 The most crucially important thing in having an acceptable quality of life for me was the ability to access and control a computer.
 This would give me a way to communicate, be productive and access the world.
 When I lost the use of my hands, I used the mouse with my foot.
 As the disease progressed, I had to resort to more and more sensitive switches which I could click with a minute movement of the head.
 Finally, at the end of 2000, I had lost all ability to activate any physical switches.

-That’s when I discovered the quality-of-life saving Cyberlink!
-Cyberlink, the brain actuated computer interface.
+That’s when I discovered the quality-of-life saving Brainfingers!
+Brainfingers, the brain actuated computer interface.
 It's quite amazing!
 At it's most elementary level, a headband picks up voltage created by muscle movements such as jaw close and eyebrow lift to cause a click or switch close action.
 At it's most sophisticated it picks up certain brain waves to click, point and control a mouse.

 Sunil